 Think of the future happiness when you realize, in a morning haze, that breakfast is already made.
 Literally just grab a spoon.
 No heating, peeling, cracking, or slicing required.

 If you’re planning a few of these in your weekly meal plan, try a couple different fruits in the rotation.
 Blueberries and bananas might be my next try.
 Lately, I’ve been getting back into unsweetened vanilla almond milk.
-If that’s not your thing, regular milk would work just as well (maybe add a very tiny amount of vanilla if you want, I like to use SweetLeaf Liquid Stevia Sweetener).
+If that’s not your thing, regular milk would work just as well.
 Prep a jar before you go to bed – you can’t really go wrong.

 Pull this super tasty treat out of the fridge in the morning for some filling oats, strawberries and peaches in almond milk!

 - 1/4 tsp nutmeg

 - Pinch of salt

 - Cut and slice peaches and strawberries into bite-sized pieces.
 Remove skin from peaches if desired.

 - Whisk almond milk with maple syrup, cinnamon, nutmeg, and a pinch of salt.
 Next, add oatmeal and mix well.

 - Alternate layers of strawberries, peaches, and oatmeal mixture in two mason jars.
 Try to place half of the oatmeal mixture in each jar.

 - Seal jar (or cover your bowl) and store in refrigerator for at least 10 hours.